AnnsAnns/RIOT/doc/guides/build-system/kconfig.md

 configuration sources would re-trigger the merging process and overwrite `out.config`.**

-## Appendix D: A few key aspects while exposing a macro to Kconfig
+## Appendix D: A few Key Aspects while Exposing a Macro to Kconfig
 A macro that holds a 0 or 1 is modelled in Kconfig as a `bool` symbol.
 References to this macro can then make use of IS_ACTIVE macro from kernel_defines.h with C conditionals for conditional compilation.